 On this page, we’ll discuss Facebook Ads Manager, how to use it, and four tips for managing your Facebook advertising campaign.
-If you need help managing your Facebook advertising campaign, contact us online or call us today at 888-601-5359 to speak with a strategist.
+If you need help managing your Facebook advertising, contact us online or call us today at 888-601-5359 to speak with a strategist.

 Managing Facebook ads: What is Facebook Ads Manager?

 If you’re looking into Facebook Ads management, you’ll learn that the Facebook Ads Manager is a critical component of running your ads.
 Ads Manager is the starting point for running ads on Facebook, Instagram, the Audience Network, and Messenger.